New combo aims to outsmart resistant prostate cancer

 Summary

-This study tests whether adding an experimental drug (SX-682) to a standard hormone therapy (apalutamide) can help men with a hard-to-treat type of advanced prostate cancer.
-About 78 men will take part to find the safest dose and see if the combination shrinks tumors or lowers PSA levels.
-The goal is to control the cancer, not cure it.
+This study tests whether adding an experimental drug called SX-682 to the standard drug apalutamide can help men with a tough-to-treat type of advanced prostate cancer (metastatic castration-resistant prostate cancer).
+The goal is to find a safe dose that also reduces certain immune cells that help the cancer grow.
+About 78 men will take part, and researchers will check if the combination shrinks tumors or lowers PSA levels.

 Disclaimer Read more